Crown Prince Hyojang: Biography

 In 1726, Yeongjo selected Lady Jo of the Pungyang Jo clan, the only daughter of Jo Mun-myeong and a niece of Jo Hyeon-myeong, as his son's wife.

-In 1728, the Crown Prince died in Changgyeong Palace, at the age of 9, after being ill for some months.
+In 1728, the Crown Prince died in the palace Changgyeonggung, at the age of 9, after being ill for some months.
 The cause of his illness is unknown.
 His death was devastating to King Yeongjo, who later gave Yi Haeng the posthumous name Hyojang.

 His wife, who was later honored as Queen Hyosun, outlived by more than two decades.
 They are buried together, in the Samneung Cluster, in Paju, Gyeonggi Province.
 Their tombs are known as Yeongneung.

 After death

 In 1735, seven years after his death, his half-brother Yi Seon (later known as Crown Prince Sado) was born and succeeded Hyojang as Crown Prince.
-In 1762, Sado was imprisoned in a wooden rice chest at the order of his father, King Yeongjo, and died 8 days later, leaving his son, Yi San, as the only royal heir.
+In 1762, Sado was imprisoned in a wooden rice chest at the order of his father, King Yeongjo, and died 8 days later, leaving his son, Yi San, as the only royal male heir.
 Yeongjo was concerned that Yi San, being Sado's child, would be branded as "the son of a sinner" and thus become ineligible to succeed the throne, so in February 1764, he decreed that Yi San would become the adoptive son of the long-dead Crown Prince Hyojang.